kovadam19/RobotTopoMap/README.md

 ![MainScreen](documentation/ShortDescriptionScreen.jpg "Main Screen")

+## Usage & testing
+A typical run covers the following steps:
+1. Defining the settings in *settings.py*
+   1. Layout input files
+        * Layout object file name
+        * Layout robot file name
+   1. Number of exploration steps
+   1. Saving settings
+        * Folder, file name, file extension
+        * Save interval
+1. Running the Python script: *main.py*
+1. Creating a layout, after pressing (L):
+    * Loading it from file (F)
+    * Creating interactively
+        * Grids (G)
+        * Mouse buttons
+1. Running the autonomous exploration (E)
+1. Defining a target point for autonomous navigation
+    1. Turning off the visualization of the exploration points (F6)
+    1. Visualising all the clusters (F4)
+    1. Activating the layout design (L)
+    1. Creating a target with the middle mouse button
+        * It has to fall within a cluster, otherwise nothing will happen
+    1. Turn off the visualization on all clusters (F4)
+1. Running the autonomous navigation (A)

 ## Simulation components & settings
 In this section we go through the simulation components, their working principles and settings.
 ### Robot